uscensusbureau/the-opportunity-project/pages/home.md

 hero:
   title: Use government data to build digital tools with, by, and for the people.
   subtitle: The Opportunity Project is a program of the [Census Open Innovation Labs](https://coil.census.gov/) at the U.S. Census Bureau.
+  image:
+    src: photos/home/hero-ocean.jpg
+    alt: Overhead photo of white water on an ocean.

 challenges:
   title: Use TOP at Your Agency to Solve the Nation's Toughest Challenges